 - Enable clean-up service: Check to enable the clean-up services.
 When checked, either or both of the Database clean-up and File clean-up services can be set individually.
-If the box is not checked, then no clean-up will occur. - Run at application start up: Click to start the clean-up service when the Designer module is opened, or the Managing Service is started.
+If the box is not checked, then no clean-up will occur. - Run at application start up: Click to start the clean-up service when the Designer module is opened.